BOOKS

 Why Read the Oracle of Ixic?

-The story explores fate and free will, imperialism, moral compromise, and the corrosive pull of power.
-You will encounter fallen prophets, warriors consumed by vengeance, god-forged weapons, a fully realised mythos, and villains who demand reckoning.
-The journey spans many lands and cultures, with an ensemble cast of diverse characters shaped by their histories, loyalties, and scars.
+The story’s central themes revolve around fate versus free will, imperialism, moral compromise, and the corrosive pull of power.
+You’ll encounter fallen prophets, warriors shaped by vengeance, god-tier weapons, and mythical villains who demand reckoning for ancestral sins.
+The journey carries you across many lands and cultures, each one marked by its histories, loyalties, and scars, with a momentum that steadily raises the stakes for its protagonists.

-If you like stories that feel ancient yet immediate, where karmic consequence collides with human failure without losing all light, this is for you.
+If you enjoy stories that feel ancient yet immediate, where karmic consequence collides with human failure without extinguishing all light, The Oracle of Ixic will be your kind of epic fantasy.

 What You’ll Find